edogola4/brandon/README.md

-# brandon
 # Brandon Ogola - Personal Portfolio

 Welcome to **Brandon Ogola's** personal portfolio website.
 Brandon is a passionate **Full-Stack Web Developer** and **Android App Developer** based in Nairobi, Kenya.
-This portfolio showcases his skills, projects, and professional background in web development, AI, and more.
+This portfolio showcases his skills, projects, professional background in web development, AI, and more.

 ## Table of Contents
 - [Introduction](#introduction)